socumbersome/tcore-compiler/README.md

 ## To do

 * Fix bugs...
-* Allow patterns of arbitrary length
+* Allow patterns of arbitrary depth
 * Implement a garbage collector
 * Implement tail recursion